gemeofficial/gemeblog/blog/2025-06-06-national-donut-day-how-to-make-donut-and-deal-with-food-waste/index.md

 ---
-title: "National Donut Day: How to Make Donuts At Home And Never Waste Your Food"
+title: "National Donut Day How to Make Donuts And Avoid Donut Waste"
-description: Celebrate National Donut Day 2025 by learning how to make donuts at home, reduce food waste, and discover easy composting tips.
+description: Celebrate National Donut Day 2025 by learning how to make donuts at home, reduce donut waste, and discover easy composting tips.
 Sweet treats meet sustainable living in this fun and informative guide!
 keywords:
+  - donut waste
-  - dunkin donuts
+  - dunkin donuts waste
   - national donut day
   - how to make donut
   - food waste